DataScienceINT/knowledge-sharing/knowledgeLinks.md

 ### Python packages
 - [Polars](https://github.com/pola-rs/polars/tree/master/py-polars).
 New library claimed to be much faster than Pandas for dataframes in Python.
 - [FAISS](https://faiss.ai/) A library for efficient similarity search between vectors.
-What ToxTrack uses.
 Written in C++ but Python wrappers.
+- [SafeTensors](https://github.com/huggingface/safetensors).
+New (as of June 2023) default in HuggingFace to save/load models, as it has improved security (vs Pickle).

 ### R packages
 - [RPolars](https://rpolars.github.io/articles/rpolars.html).
 The above library now also for R. Again, claims to be much faster than all tidverse tool, but I find the grammar of it quite repulsive TBH.